The DMin Project

 - Clear conclusions reflecting problems and purpose

 - Control of personal bias

-The Doctor of Ministry program has adopted the Publication Manual of the American Psychological Association (APA) as the writing style guide for Andrews Seminary Doctor of Ministry projects.
+The Doctor of Ministry program has adopted the most recent version of the Publication Manual of the American Psychological Association (APA) as the writing style guide for Andrews Seminary Doctor of Ministry projects.